odow/StochOptFormat/README.md

 - Q: MathOptFormat is too complicated.
 Why can't we use LP or MPS files?

-  A: MathOptFormat can be read and writen y most programming languages.
+  A: MathOptFormat can be read and writen by most programming languages.
 In addition, it is very general and easy to extend.
 Please read Section 2 of [2] for more details behind the design decisions behind MathOptFormat.